GabbenPapa/GabbenPapa/README.md

 <h1 align="center">👋 Hi there!
-I'm *Gábor Bozzay*, a passionate developer.
-Recently, I have been focusing on mobile application development, expanding my skills in *Flutter*, *Dart* and *Kotlin*. </h1>
+I'm Gábor Bozzay, a passionate developer.
+Recently, I have been focusing on mobile application development, expanding my skills in Flutter, Dart and Kotlin. </h1>
 <h3 align="center">Flutter & Mobile & Frontend Developer</h3>
 <h3 align="center">As a Frontend Developer, I have more than 10 years of experience in navigation software development and have effectively applied my testing knowledge from previous roles to my daily work.
-Over the past 2 years, I have focused on mobile application development, dedicating mostly my free time to expanding my knowledge and building practical skills in *Flutter* and **Dart**.
+Over the past 2 years, I have focused on mobile application development, dedicating mostly my free time to expanding my knowledge and building practical skills in Flutter and Dart.
 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=GabbenPapa&label=Profile%20views&color=0e75b6&style=flat" alt="GabbenPapa" /> </p>